-(2) The applicant body must make any submissions to the Chief Electoral Officer immediately on being notified of the suspicion of being ineligible.
-Decision of Chief Electoral Officer determination, including any reasons for a refusal.
+- (2) The applicant body must make any submissions to the Chief Electoral Officer immediately on being notified of the suspicion of being ineligible.

-(3) The Chief Electoral Officer shall, after considering any submissions on behalf of the applicant body and no later than five days after the close of registrations, make a decision on whether its registration is to be rejected.
-Publishing decision
+Decision of Chief Electoral Officer - (3) The Chief Electoral Officer shall, after considering any submissions on behalf of the applicant body and no later than five days after the close of registrations, make a decision on whether its registration is to be rejected.

-(4) After determining an application for registration, the Chief Electoral Officer shall as soon as possible publish, in the approved manner, a notice of the result of the
+Publishing decision - (4) After determining an application for registration, the Chief Electoral Officer shall as soon as possible publish, in the approved manner, a notice of the result of the determination, including any reasons for a refusal.